OPERATING SINCE 2011

 Site Superintendent Role

 Francoise is an Interior Designer, textile designer and artist.
 Her skills extends into cultural design review and engagement providing services to projects including NRL Cowboys House (Girls and Boys), Townsville and AFL Girls House, Redlynch.
 Her practice at Indij Design has expanded into Indij Prints featuring her artworks.
 Asan indigenous woman from saltwater country her artwork is inspired by connection to country and family.
 She is passionate about creating art embedded with meaningful elements that tell a story of those connections.
-Her artwork converted into repeat patterns is available on a range of textile basecloths and has been applied onto external architectural building design elements.
+Her artwork converted into repeat patterns is available on a range of textile basecloths and used in architectural applications.